bradleypeabody/godap/README.md

 to this other application.

 Well, this project provides the basic guts to make that work.
-Have a look at the test file for an example of what to do.
+<a href="https://github.com/bradleypeabody/godap/blob/master/godap_test.go">Have a look at the test file</a> for an example of what to do.

 In a way, with this project I embrace LDAP.
 In the sense that a wrestler embraces the neck of his opponent to form a headlock, and the unruly